Quickly sautéed in butter and finished with lemon juice, pan-fried rainbow trout is easy to make and delicious.

 - Cook the trout fillets, gently pressing on them with a wide spatula to ensure the skin has contact with the pan surface, until the skin is browned, for about 3 minutes.

-- Sprinkle the top of the fillets with garlic powder.
-Very carefully flip them over.
+- Sprinkle the fish fillets with garlic powder.
+Carefully flip them.
 Lower the heat to medium and keep cooking the fish until cooked through, for 2-3 more minutes.
+The internal temperature should reach 145°F.

 - Add the lemon juice to the pan and remove the pan from the heat.
 Transfer the fish to plates.
 Drizzle the pan juices over the fish.
 Sprinkle them with parsley and serve.